aws-samples/aws-service-catalog-reference-architectures/labs/end-to-end-it-lifecycle-management/resources/README-SNOW-PROVISIONING.md

 <br />[< Back](/labs/end-to-end-it-lifecycle-management/resources/README-SNOW-ACCOUNT-CONFIG.md)

 # ServiceNow provisioning workflow
+In this task, you will provision an AWS Service Catalog product for launching an EC2 instance from ServiceNow.
 You are now ready to order an EC2 instance from your ServiceNow service catalog.

 ## To validate the configuration of the Connector